 Craft a Snake Tie for Dad

 Is the Dad in your life tired of getting a boring old tie every year for Father’s Day?
-Well, I snazzed up this Father’s Day tie, crafting it into something new, a snake.
-He may not be able to wear it, but he might be happy about that.
+Well, I snazzed up this Father’s Day tie.
+We crafted it into something new- a silly snake!
+He may not be able to wear it, but it will be a fun surprise!
+Your kids are going to love making these for their Dads.

 Fathers Day Crafty Tie Snake